web3/web3.js/docs/docs/guides/web3_plugin_guide/plugin_users.md

 This guide intends to provide the necessary context for registering plugins with web3.js packages.

-## Before Getting Started

-It's highly recommended you as a plugin user understand the limitations of TypeScript's module augmentation as described in the [main plugin guide](/docs/guides/web3_plugin_guide/), so you can get the most out of TypeScript's type safety while using web3.js plugins.

 ## Installing the Plugin

 Unless otherwise mentioned by the plugin author, installing a plugin should be as simple as `yarn add plugin-name`.
 This should add the plugin as a dependency within your `package.json` and the plugin should be available to import within your code.